By Charlotte McGlone

 Before the land was designated as a national park, it was home to the nomadic Maasai people.
 Since the 17th century, the Maasai have inhabited this area of Tanzania and also its next-door neighbor, Kenya.
 Although the British government forced them off the Serengeti in the 1920s, the Maasai still live on the surrounding land.
 Their livelihood is based on cattle, and each tribe moves around constantly to find new grazing fields for its herds of livestock.
 They also have a rich musical culture, and often engage in call-and-response style singing, which they accompany with exciting dance moves!

 In 1892, a German explorer named Oscar Baumann made his way through the exotic Tanzanian ecosystem.
 During his journey, Baumann took many notes on the beautiful wildlife he saw around him, as well as on the interesting culture of the Maasai.
-His legacy of observation and discovery has been continued with the creation of the Serengeti Research Institute, established in 1962.
-In fact, the word serengeti means an “extended plain” in the Maasai language.
+His legacy of observation and discovery continued with the creation of the Serengeti Research Institute in 1962.
+In fact, the word serengeti means “extended plain” in the Maasai language.
+The Tanzania Wildlife Research Institute has overseen all scientific pursuits in the Serengeti National Park since 1999.

 Counting Heads in the Herds